 Below are the May 31, 2015, year-end financial statements for Gillespie Corp., prepared by a summer student.
-There were no share capital transactions in the year just ended.
+There were no common stock transactions in the year just ended.

 Gillespie Corp.

-Income Statement

-For the Year Ended May 31, 2015
+Income Statement For the Year Ended May 31, 2015